Arnos Grove tube station: The station today

 Three parallel train tracks pass through the station, with two double-sided platforms between the central track and the outer tracks.
 The edges of the platforms are labelled platform 1 and 2, and platform 3 and 4, in such a way that the two outer tracks are accessible from platforms 1 and 4, and the central track, usually used by trains that terminate and reverse at Arnos Grove station, is accessible from platforms 2 and 3.
 Platforms 1 and 2 are designated for trains to Cockfosters while platforms 3 and 4 are for trains to Central London.

-When operating a shuttle service between Arnos Grove and Cockfosters, the central track is used exclusively as it has access to both running tracks to/from Southgate (the outer tracks don't have this access).
+When operating a shuttle service between Arnos Grove and Cockfosters, the central track is used exclusively as it has access to both running tracks to/from Southgate (the outer tracks do not have this access).

 In July 2011 Arnos Grove became a Grade II* listed building.
 The building is one of the 12 "Great Modern Buildings" profiled in The Guardian during October 2007.
 Arnos Grove Drivers' Depot won Best Newcomer and Best Overall Garden in the Underground in Bloom 2011 competition for their new project which also got them an award in the London in Bloom competition.
 Their website tells the whole story with photographs of the garden and the awards ceremonies.